While interaction design focuses rather on user behaviour, the frontend design is the final visual appearance of an interactive product.

-“The front end is an interface between the user and the back end, a server hosted software application.”
+“The front end is an interface between the user and the back end.”

 Or, “the frontend is the visual part of digitally published contents”.